 El Calafate is a city in Argentina on the southern border of Lake Argentino, in the southwest part of Santa Cruz Province, near the edge of the Southern Patagonian Ice Field.
 It is an important tourist destination as the hub for visiting different parts of Los Glaciares National Park.

-El Calafate is a city in the Argentine Patagonia.
-It is situated on the southern border of Lake Argentino, in the southwest part of the Santa Cruz Province, near the edge of the Southern Patagonian Ice Field and about 320 km (200 mi) northwest of Río Gallegos.
+El Calafate is a city in Argentine Patagonia.
+It is situated on the southern border of Lake Argentino, in the southwest of the Santa Cruz Province, near the edge of the Southern Patagonian Ice Field and about 320 km (200 mi) northwest of Río Gallegos.

 Its strategic location makes it an inevitable stop for travelers.
-El Calafate is an important tourist destination as the hub to visit different parts of the Los Glaciares National Park, including the Perito Moreno Glacier as well as Cerro Chaltén and Cerro Torre.
+In addition, El Calafate is an important tourist destination as the hub to visit different parts of the Los Glaciares National Park, including the Perito Moreno Glacier as well as Cerro Chaltén and Cerro Torre.

-The waterfront of the city is located on a large shallow bay that is often frozen in the winter, allowing residents to practice ice skating.
+The city's waterfront is on a large shallow bay often frozen in the winter, allowing residents to practice ice skating.
 The highest temperature recorded was 30.7 °C (87.3 °F) on February 6, 1962, while the lowest recorded temperature was −17.4 °C (0.7 °F) on July 27, 2014.